Find an Expert Rating:

 Notes on safety rating

-The first-generation Audi Q3 was originally tested by Euro NCAP back in 2011 and awarded a five-star safety rating.
-However, this rating expired in January 2018 and is no longer valid as the car no longer meets the standards required for such a rating.
+However, the X3’s rating expired in January 2024 and is no longer valid as the car no longer meets the standards required for such a rating.
 This is normal practice, as Euro NCAP reviews its ratings on most cars annually with most ratings expiring after about six or seven years.

-However, if you are comparing a used Audi Q3 to vehicles of similar age, whose ratings will have probably also expired, its safety rating score is still useful.
+However, if you are comparing a used X3 of any flavour to vehicles of similar age, whose ratings will have probably also expired, its safety rating score is still useful.

 Eco rating